 In case a COVID-19 related incident occurs where a student is experiencing symptoms, their teacher must immediately inform the Team Leader, and provide the student with a surgical mask if he/she is able to tolerate wearing the mask.

 The Team Leader must arrange for the First Responder to collect the student from their classroom and move them to the quarantine room while keeping a distance of 2 m from them, and ensuring that the student avoids touching high-contact surfaces such as railings, doors, etc.

 The Team Leader must also instruct the Facilities Supervisor to immediately have the classroom cleaned and disinfected, especially the affected student’s desk and belongings.

-The Team Leader must also inform the COVID-19 Focal Person, who will call the student’s parent/legal guardian to have them picked up immediately to be taken home/to a hospital.
+The Team Leader must also inform the COVID-19 Focal Person, who will call the student’s parent/guardian to have them picked up immediately to be taken home/to a hospital.

 As per the laws and regulations of civil defense, dedicated exit routes must be maintained clear at all times to permit prompt evacuation.
 They must be unobstructed and only used in case of fire or emergency.

-Any social distancing arrangement should take that into account and should allow pupils to evacuate safely.
+Any physical distancing arrangement should take that into account and should allow students to evacuate safely.